FortressOS/hakurei/options.md

-Whether to enable network access within the sandbox\.
+Whether to enable network access\.